-Field trial objectives were primarily to test herbicide tolerance and "selectable and/or screenable markers" (incl. antibiotic resistance).
+In 2023, field trial objectives were primarily to test herbicide tolerance and "selectable and/or screenable markers" (incl. antibiotic resistance).

-e) INNOVATIVE BIOTECHNOLOGIES
+e.
+INNOVATIVE BIOTECHNOLOGIES

-Health Canada and CFIA regulate products developed using innovative biotechnologies on a product-basis (as opposed to process-basis).
+Health Canada and CFIA regulate products developed using innovative biotechnologies on a productbasis (as opposed to process-basis).
 All plants with novel traits are regulated on a case-by-case basis by these agencies, regardless of how they are developed.

-f) COEXISTENCE
+f.
+COEXISTENCE